SYNAPSE ARTS

 In The Studio

-To kick off our 20th-anniversary celebration, we are inviting past collaborators of Synapse to our studios, hosting one artist every month throughout 2024.
+To kick off our 20th-anniversary celebration, we are inviting past collaborators of Synapse to our studios, hosting different artists every month throughout 2024.

 January